Skip to content

 You have real time left before your application deadline.
 If your deadline is April and it's November, you have time.
 If your deadline is October 15 and it's September 25, you don't.

 Your score feels like a misrepresentation.
-If you believe the score isn't reflective of your actual ability because of test-day conditions — anxiety, illness — and you know you can do better, retake it.
+If you believe the score isn't reflective of your actual ability because of test-day conditions (anxiety, illness) and you know you can do better, retake it.
 Your confidence in your application matters.

 What's not a reason to retake: wanting a rounder number.
 Going from 163 to 165 for the aesthetic.
 Trying to hit the class average.
 The class average includes admits who brought other things to the table you already have.

-Where to Actually Put Your Energy
+Where Should You Actually Put Your Energy

 If you've cleared the floor, here's the real priority list: